ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

     numberList[2]; // the element with index 2

-The method Contains can tell us if a specific element is contained in the list:
+The Contains method tells us if a specific element is contained in the list:

     // is an element with value 77 in the list?